 Pat your steak dry with a paper towel (very important!!).
 Sprinkle one side of your steak with the parsley/garlic/pepper mixture.
 Then apply a liberal coating of coarse salt.
 The salt is what is going to give our steak that delicious crust, so make sure the entire piece is covered.

 Heat your oil or butter in a cast iron skillet over medium-high heat for a few minutes.
 Once it is thoroughly heated, place the seasoned side of the steak face down in the pan.
 It is important not to move the steak after you place it, so it can form the crust.
 Quickly season the other side of the stake.
 Cook 5-7 minutes per side.
 Use a tong to brown all edges.

-After cooking each side, transfer the skillet in to your preheated oven.
-Cook for about 6-12 minutes, until desired doneness.
+After cooking each side, transfer the skillet to your preheated oven.
+Cook for about 6-12 minutes, until the desired doneness.
 Test with a meat thermometer to see how done it is.
 Medium-rare (135°) is the ideal temperature to bring out the flavor of the meat.
 If you like yours a little less pink, you could cook until it is Medium (145°).
 Of course you could cook in even longer to medium-well or well, but why would you want to ruin a great piece of meat??

-When steak is at desired temperature, move to a plate.
-Cover steak in 1 tablespoon of the blue cheese butter, then cover with aluminum foil for 10 minutes (temperature will rise 5-10°, so keep that in mind).
+When steak is at the desired temperature, move to a plate.
+Cover steak with 1 tablespoon of the blue cheese butter, then cover with aluminum foil for 10 minutes (temperature will rise 5-10°, so keep that in mind).
 This is important because it allows the meat to “rest” and soak in all of its own juices.
 When finished, slice against the grain and serve!
 Feel free to use the remaining steak butter.